bsmith89/compbio-template/README.md

 [Markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html),
 and are expected to be compiled to HTML for reading.

-The default recipe for converting Markdown to HTML includes a script for rendering LaTeX math in attractive typeset math.
+The default recipe for converting Markdown to HTML includes a call to a script for rendering LaTeX math in attractive typeset math.
+With an internet connection,
-This should work for either inline math ($\chi^2$, for instance) or blocks of math:
+this should work for either inline math ($\chi^2$, for instance) or blocks of math:

 $$